-Moving Characters

-Sometimes, a member of the front line becomes injured or incapacitated, and you will want to move him or her to the rear to recuperate.
+Moving Characters Sometimes, a member of the front line becomes injured or incapacitated, and you will want to move him or her to the rear to recuperate.
 To do so, just select the character's name.
 Next, Wizardry will ask you to select another character.
 When you do, the two will change places.

-For all those non-fantasy activities, select the Disk option.
-Here, you can save your game, change the configuration of Wizardry or perform other disk options.
+For all those non-fantasy activities, select Disk Options from the File menu.
+Here, you can save your game, load it, or perform other disk options.